SomeAspy/T-Mail/docs/Email.md

 ### Custom Variables

-more advanced users can add custom variables to the template system.
+Advanced users can add custom variables to the template system.

 To do this, you must edit `src/lib.ts` and add `.replace()` arguments to the `fillBlanks()` function.